kiedtl/chmap/README.md

 ### How?

-Simply run `lcharmap -r` with a range of characters you want info for:
+Simply run `chmap -r` with a range of characters you want info for:
 ```
-$ lcharmap -r 65,66
+$ chmap -r 65,66
 --------------------------------------------------------------------
 DEC	HEX	OCT	HTML	CHAR    DESC
 --------------------------------------------------------------------